-With Italy known as the world’s leading wine producers, Italian wine regions are understandably among the most popular in Europe.
+With Italy known as the world’s leading wine producers, wine tours of the Italian wine regions are understandably among the most popular in Europe.
 Wine consumption in Italy is a huge part of everyday life.
 It plays a significant role, from socialising in the local bars and restaurants to opening a bottle with the family meal.

 It’s estimated that approximately 2.2 billion litres of wine are consumed every year in Italy alone, averaging at around 35 litres per person.
 That’s not to mention the gallons that are exported to wine-lovers around the globe.